 2.5 Statistical analyses

-We conducted a spectrographic cross-correlation (SPCC) using the cross_correlation function from the package warbleR in R (Araya-Salas & Smith-Vidaurre, 2017).
+We used spectrographic cross-correlation (SPCC) to estimate pairwise disimilarity among all calls using the cross_correlation function from the package warbleR in R (Araya-Salas & Smith-Vidaurre, 2017).
 Window length was set at 512, overlap was set at 85%, and low and high frequency bounds set at 0.5kHz and 2.5 kHz, respectively.
-The cross_correlation function generates a correlation matrix that we used to create classic metric multidimensional scaling (hereafter, MDS) plots as well as Kruskal non-metric MDS plots.
-The classic MDS plots were created by using the package ggplot2 (version 3.3.5) (Wickham, 2009) to plot all points from the first two dimensions of the cross-correlation matrix in acoustic space.
-We also created Kruskal non-metric MDS plots (hereafter, kernel plots) using the function isoMDS from the package MASS in R (Venables and Ripley, 2002).
-The kernel plots we produced showed the distribution of each call using contour lines, with closer lines representing a higher density of calls.
+Pairwise cross-correlation values were converted into vectors representing variation in acoustic structure using classic metric multidimensional scaling (hereafter, MDS) and Kruskal non-metric MDS plots.
+Kernel plots were then produced to show the distribution of each call using contour lines, with closer lines representing a higher density of calls.
 The smallest circles indicate high concentrations of calls in one area of acoustic space; we refer to these as centroids of the distribution.
 In addition to creating plots for each country, we also generated cumulative plots over the entire range for each analysis to assess whether variation appeared to be random or clinal.
-All code used for SPCC and MDS plots was modelled on code by Smith-Vidaurre et al. available online via GitHub (Smith-Vidaurre et al., 2021).
+All code used for SPCC and MDS plots was modelled on code by Smith-Vidaurre et al. (2021).

-We used a principal component analysis as an alternative approach to measure similarity between call variants across the range.
-We accomplished this by first using the spectro_analysis function from the warbleR package in R (Araya-Salas & Smith-Vidaurre, 2017) to measure acoustic parameters across calls, and then using the prcomp function (R Core Team, 2021) to apply the principal component analysis (PCA).
-We plotted the first 2 principal components for each region as a ground-truthing method to validate the approach.
+We used principal component analysis on spectrographic features as an alternative approach to measure similarity between call variants across the range.
+We accomplished this by first using the spectro_analysis function from the warbleR package in R (Araya-Salas & Smith-Vidaurre, 2017) to measure 34 acoustic parameters on each call, and then using the prcomp function (R Core Team, 2021) to apply principal component analysis (PCA) to reduce dimensionality.
+We plotted the first 2 principal components for each region to compare to the MDS bidimensional plots (above).
 We used the function levene.Test() (R Core Team, 2021) to assess for equal variances, and the function shapiro.test() (Venables and Ripley, 2002) to evaluate the normality of our dataset.
 We performed Welch’s ANOVA using oneway.test() (R Core Team, 2021) on principle components 1 and 2 from our PCA output to evaluate for differences among variants.
 To determine which variant comparisons showed significant differences, we conducted a Games-Howell post-hoc analysis on our ANOVA results using the posthocTGH() from the rosetta package (version 0.3.6) (Peters and Verboon, 2021).